K9-guardian/lambda-scripts/README.md

 # lambda-scripts
 Backend scripts for webscraping.
-Runs locally with Puppeteer and on AWS Lambda with chrome-aws-lambda.
+Runs locally with puppeteer and on AWS Lambda with chrome-aws-lambda.